ArwaAsiri/php-laravel-ecommerce/README.md

 # php-laravel-ecommerce
-A project developed using the PHP Laravel framework, focusing on e-commerce functionalities.
+This project is developed using the PHP Laravel framework, is presented by **Tuwaiq Academy**.
+It focuses on e-commerce functionalities, leveraging my expertise in data manipulation and interface design to deliver a seamless user experience.
+Throughout the development process, special attention has been given to optimizing data handling and crafting intuitive interfaces to enhance usability and engagement.